nodejs/node/doc/api/child_process.markdown

 **send socket object**

 Here is an example of sending a socket.
-It will spawn two childs and handle connections with the remote address `74.125.127.100` as VIP by sending the socket to a "special" child process.
+It will spawn two children and handle connections with the remote address `74.125.127.100` as VIP by sending the socket to a "special" child process.
 Other sockets will go to a "normal" process.